Vegan Oatmeal Pancakes with blueberries

 - 1 pinch of sea salt

-- in small dish or bowl, ground flax seeds, and water.
+- In a small bowl, mix ground flax seeds and water.
 Let it sit for at least 5 minutes, or until it gels up.

 - Add all the ingredients except for the blueberries in a high-speed blender.
 Blend until smooth.